 If you’ve lived in Arkansas for at least two years and you’re filing Chapter 7, you can choose between the federal or state bankruptcy exemptions.
 Bankruptcy exemptions are laws that help you protect your property when you file your case.
 For many types of property and belongings, federal exemptions are more generous for filers.
 However, Arkansas does have a generous acreage-based homestead exemption, which can be useful if you’re a homeowner.

-Read More →What Are the South Carolina Bankruptcy Exemptions?
+Read More →What Is Bankruptcy Fraud?

 Written by Attorney Kassandra Kuehl.
 Legally reviewed by Jonathan Petts